FAQ Guide to Buy/Sell Property in Kiev

 Passport with valid visa stamp.
 If no visa was required, simply a stamp page that shows legal entry into the country.

 Ukrainian taxpayer identification code.
-You can easily obtain this with our guidance – all that is required is your passport.
+You can easily obtain this with our guidance – all that is required is your passport and a fee of $50 for our assistance service.

-We can also obtain this for you if we have power of attorney created on your behalf.
+We can also obtain this for you (without your presence) if we have power of attorney created on your behalf.

 Can a foreign corporation purchase real estate in Ukraine?